7.5 Energy and Use of Sun

 Let us start with the following chapter reading.
 This reading will introduce you to the main systems and energy interactions inside a building.
 It also contains useful terminology.

 Armstrong, J., Chapter 4.
-Efficient Use of Energy and Other Resources (pp. 83-115), in Green Building: Project Planning and Cost Estimating, RSMeans, John Wiley & Sons Inc., 2011 [available online through PSU library system].
+Efficient Use of Energy and Other Resources (pp. 83-115), in Green Building: Project Planning and Cost Estimating, RSMeans, John Wiley & Sons Inc., 2011.
+(See E-Reserves in Canvas.)

-One of the ideas we can get from this reading is importance of flexibility and tunability of design.
-Designing and building for variable conditions allows significant energy savings and more efficient use of resources when it is needed.
+One of the ideas we can get from this reading is the importance of flexibility and tunability of design.
+Designing and building for variable conditions allows for significant energy savings and more efficient use of resources when it is needed.
 For example, one of the cornerstones of green building designs is proper ventilation.
-Sensitive ventilation, such as adjusting ventilation requirements based on human occupancy is one of the source of energy saving.
+Sensitive ventilation, such as adjusting ventilation requirements based on human occupancy, is one of the sources of energy saving.

 Such tunable designs require special technologies for monitoring and control.
 For example, Air monitoring technologies, such as sensors, "smart controls" can be of great benefit in the regulation of high occupancy spaces (conference rooms, auditoriums) in terms of total required energy.
 Technology is currently available that monitors the CO2 levels in the space.
 Occupancy sensors can be used to turn off light in occupied spaces.